Snuuson/Infoscreen2023/readme.md

 - Make sure to install 64bit version
 -- Used *Raspberry Pi Imager*
--- Set Hostname and Username to  "Infoscreen" and Password to "1234"
+-- Set Hostname and Username to  "Infoscreen" and Password to "1234" -- Turn on AutoLogin in Raspberry Pi Configuration (UI)
 - run: `sudo apt-get update && sudo apt-get upgrade`
 - To hide the mouse cursor install `sudo apt-get install unclutter`